0xSpaceShard/starknet-devnet/website/versioned_docs/version-0.4.1/account-impersonation.md

 ## Introduction

+Devnet allows you to impersonate an account that exists on the Starknet mainnet or testnet.
+This is achieved by skipping the validation step of transactions for all or some accounts, on a running Devnet via JSON-RPC.

-Devnet allows you to use impersonated account from mainnet/testnet.
-This means that a transaction sent from an impersonated account will not fail with an invalid signature error.
-In the general case, a transaction sent with an account that is not in the local state fails with the aforementioned error.
-For impersonation to work, Devnet needs to be run in [forking mode](./forking.md).
+A transaction sent from an impersonated account will not fail with an invalid signature error, which is what happens in the general case of locally absent accounts.
+For impersonation to work, Devnet needs to [fork](./forking.md) the network that has the desired account.

 :::warning Caveat

 - Only `INVOKE` and `DECLARE` transactions are supported. `DEPLOY_ACCOUNT` transaction is not supported, but you can create an `INVOKE` transaction to UDC.
-- Overall fee, for transactions sent with an impersonated account, will be lower compared to normal transactions.
-The reason is that validation part is skipped.
+- Due to the validation step being skipped, the overall fee of transactions sent with an impersonated account will be lower than regular transactions.
-- The most common way of sending a transaction is via starknet-rs/starknet.js or starkli.
-Trying to send with an account that **does not** exist even in the origin network will return an error:
+- Trying to send a transaction with an account that **does not** even exist in the origin network returns an error:
-  - In transaction construction, if account nonce is not hardcoded, Devnet is queried and returns `ContractNotFound`.
-  - Otherwise the nonce fetching part is skipped and `InsufficientAccountBalance` is returned.
+  - `ContractNotFound` if, during transaction preparation, you do not specify a nonce value, leading to the implicit querying of Devnet for the nonce.
+  - `InsufficientAccountBalance` or similar if the nonce is supplied in the transaction; this happens because the token balance of a non-existent contract is 0 indeed insufficient.

 :::

-## Disabling impersonation
+## Tips

-Click [here](./restrictive.md) to learn how to disable account impersonation.
+- The impersonated account may have had all or a part of its funds used up on the origin network.
+You may need to give it more funds via [minting](./balance.md).
+- If you're defining a new account in your Starknet client application (starknet.js, starknet.rs, starkli...), you may need to specify a private key for it.
+Since the signature validation is skipped, you may provide a dummy key.

 ## API